Types of Legal Opportunities

 - Argue a motion in court (if certified)

-Fall and Spring Volunteering
+Fall and Spring Volunteering: Internships and Externships

 For Fall and Spring, LAFLA hires on an as-needed basis throughout the year.
 Students interested can apply here at any time.
 Offers for clerks during the school year will be made on a rolling basis during each hiring period.
 We accept applications from both 1L and 2L law students.